PixVerseAI/PixVerse-MCP/README.md

 ## Overview

-PixVerse MCP is a tool that allows you to access PixVerse's latest video generation models via applications that support the Model Context Protocol (MCP), such as Claude or Cursor.
-This integration enables you to generate high-quality videos anytime, anywhere — including text-to-video, image-to-video, and more.
+PixVerse MCP is a powerful tool that enables you to access PixVerse's latest video generation models through applications that support the Model Context Protocol (MCP).
+This integration allows you to generate high-quality videos with advanced features including text-to-video, image-to-video, video extensions, transitions, lip sync, sound effects, and more.

 ## Key Features

 - **Text-to-Video Generation**: Generate creative videos using text prompts
+- **Image-to-Video Animation**: Animate static images into dynamic videos
 - **Flexible Parameter Control**: Adjust video quality, length, aspect ratio, and more
+- **Video Extension**: Extend existing videos seamlessly for longer sequences
+- **Scene Transitions**: Create smooth morphing between different images
+- **Lip Sync**: Add realistic lip sync to talking head videos with TTS or custom audio
+- **Sound Effects**: Generate contextual sound effects based on video content
+- **Fusion Video**: Composite multiple subjects into one scene (v4.5 only)
+- **Resource Management**: Upload images and videos from local files or URLs
 - **Co-Creation with AI Assistants**: Collaborate with AI models like Claude to enhance your creative workflow

 ## System Components